pdouvitsas/GoHenry/README.md

 Maven

 # Future work (if more than 3 hours is spent)
-add proper validation
+add proper validation,

-make the update operations
+make the update operations,

-in the unit tests include more fields to test proper encapsulation in the DTO classes
+in the unit tests include more fields to test,

+proper encapsulation in the DTO classes